skip to content

 This free public event is part of the 2026 Cambridge FestivalNo need to book – drop in throughout the afternoon.

 Suitable for ages 8+ years through to adult.
+Please note that all under-16s must be accompanied by a supervising adult.

 The Maths Cafe will be open throughout the afternoon, serving hot and cold drinks, snacks and sandwiches.